cseufert/apache-proxy-test/README.md

 Steps to reproduce:

+1. Start Docker Container

 ```sh
 docker-compose up
 ```

+2. Browse to older apache version

+Browse to http://localhost:8048/ and everything works (this is hosted with apache 2.4.48)

-Browse to http://localhost:1234/ notice error 5xx, change apache version in docker file to 2.4.48 and it all works fine.
+3. Browse to latest apache version

+Browse to http://localhost:8049/ notice error, this can also result in path too long if path to socket is bit longer